AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/hubspot-crm-modules.md

 # HubSpot CRM modules

-The HubSpot CRM modules enable you to monitor events, records, contacts, engagements, file and form submissions, or create, retrieve, update and delete records, contacts, engagements, events, or files in your HubSpot CRM account.
+The Adobe Workfront Fusion HubSpot CRM modules enable you to monitor events, records, contacts, engagements, file and form submissions, or create, retrieve, update and delete records, contacts, engagements, events, or files in your HubSpot CRM account.

 ## Access requirements